judsonlmoore/friendsofkyrgyzstan.org/_posts/2020-10-20-how-to-cook-basic-pumpkin-spice-manti.md

 If you'd like to make some manti with meat, combine beef and lamb in a bowl with salt and pepper.
 Add some of the pumpkin mixture so you have roughly half and half (or whatever your preferred ratio is!)

+*As we made vegitarian manti, we don't have a photo to support this optional step.
+Instead, here is a Kyrgyz sheep.*

 {% cloudinary assets/images/2020/10/how-to-cook-basic-pumpkin-spice-manti-step-4.jpg alt="" %}

 ### 5. Roll dough